 NASA defines thermodynamics as "the study of the effects of work, heat, and energy on a system."
 Thermodynamic principles are relevant to many applications, including things as diverse as nanotechnology, health sciences, refrigeration, climatology, manufacturing, space travel, and much, much more.
 If you are interested, here are some thermodynamic resources: Kahn Academy and Hyperphysics (from Georgia State University).

 Of course, this also means that all of the previous forms of energy also came from somewhere else.
 Where do you think the electricity used to generate the light coming from the screen came from?
 It almost certainly came from a power plant somewhere.
 But where does the power plant get its energy from?
-If you live in the U.S., chances are it came from either coal, natural gas, or nuclear material (about a 83% chance nationally, but it depends on where you live).
+If you live in the U.S., chances are it came from either coal, natural gas, or nuclear material (about an 80% chance nationally, but it depends on where you live).